-In the Kimberley, the Ecosystem of Montgomery Reef Rides with the Tide
+In the Kimberley, the Montgomery Reef Rides With the Tide

 “Get ready to see something really special,” says our Expedition Leader, Brad Siviour, as one-by-one we step down from the gangway into the Zodiac.
 The sun is high in the cobalt sky on this early April afternoon in the Kimberley region of Western Australia.
 Dainty White-winged Terns hover overhead, carefully picking out their next meal from the glassy water.
 There is nothing but open sea visible for miles around, save for a handful of isolated islands to the northeast.

-One of the Greatest Natural Wonders of the World
+One of the Greatest Natural Wonders of Australia … and the World

 Described by Sir David Attenborough as “one of the greatest natural wonders of the world,” Montgomery Reef is a little-known but huge, spectacular coral reef, situated approximately 9.3 miles (15 kilometers) from the Kimberley coastline.